Why Bytebase

 Database CI/CD and Change Automation

 Like code review, Bytebase streamlines the database change process.
-Within a single workflow, a database change can be reviewed and deployed from the dev environment all the way to the production environment.
+Within a single workflow, a database change can be requested, reviewed, approved and deployed from the dev environment all the way to the production environment.
+It also supports automated SQL Review and GitOps (Database-as-Code).

 Batch Change and Query